netolcc06/TransactionProject/README.md

     - You cannot transfer more money than you actually have in your account

 Room for improvement:
+- Creating a more sophisticated support for user login/session handling
 - Changing the type of amount
 - Creating a SuperAdmin account to centralize responsability for creating accounts and assigning them to the users
 - Using a gem to account for different currencies when dealing with the transactions